JeremieLitzler/journal/docs/2023/06/how-to-setup-substack-publication-for-2-languages-in-2023/README.md

 ## Setup the About page

-I choose to write the content of this page in two languages.
+I chose to write the content of this page in two languages.

 You can [view it here](https://iamjeremie.substack.com/about).

 The setup is simple: I use `heading2` to separate the content of each language.

-I added a link to my blog for more detailed information, which is, of course, available in two languages.
+Also, I added a link to my blog for more detailed information, which is, of course, available in two languages.

 ## Setup sections to create a newsletter per language